base-org/contract-deployments/mainnet/2024-02-23-transfer-op/README.md

 7. Verify that the `L1FeeVault` at `0x420000000000000000000000000000000000001a` receives the gas associated with the call:

-_Note: the balance change here might be different depending on network traffic_
+_Note: the balance values here will not be exactly the same_
 ```
 Balance     3335732882538676762398 -> 3335734048351707566580
 ```